Mabuchi geometry of big cohomology classes with prescribed singularities: Introduction

 In the second part, we study the space $\mathcal{E}^p$.
-Let $X$ be a compact unibranch Kähler space of pure dimension $n$.
-Let $\alpha$ be a big class on $X$ represented by a smooth form $\theta$.
+Let $X$ be a compact unibranch Kähler space of pure dimension $n$ and $\alpha$ be a big class on $X$ represented by a strongly smooth form $\theta$.
 Let $\phi$ be a model potential (\cref{def:mod}) in $\PSH(X,\theta)$ with positive mass.
-Then we can define the space $\Ep$ exactly as in the smooth case, see \cref{def:ep}.
+Then we can define the space $\Ep$ exactly as in the smooth case:

+see \cref{def:ep} for the details.
+We generalize various known results in the smooth setting to the singular setting.
+In particular, we establish a general comparison principle (\cref{lma:comp}) and several energy estimates.
+We show that the rooftop operator is well-defined and has the expected support: \begin{theorem}[={\cref{thm:rooftopep}}+{\cref{cor:rooftop}}] Let $\varphi,\psi\in \Ep$, then